HallaSurvivor/Blog/_posts/2026-02-20-talk-quantum-character-stacks.md

   - my-talks
 ---

-Today in the Representation Theory Seminar at UCR I gave a talk about Factorization Homology and how it lets us compute a "Quantum Character Stack".
+~~Today~~ Yesterday in the Representation Theory Seminar at UCR I gave a talk about Factorization Homology and how it lets us compute a "Quantum Character Stack".
 This is all based on a great paper,
 [_Integrating Quantum Groups Over Surfaces_][1] by Ben-Zvi, Brochier, and